 Mirvac has an established Whistleblower Policy which provides a mechanism for individuals to report concerns regarding potentially unethical, unlawful or improper practices or behaviours.
 The Whistleblower Policy provides protection for individuals reporting such matters in good faith.
 Access to Mirvac's Whistleblower Hotline is also available to any third party including suppliers, customers and securityholders who wish to report any concerns.
 All issues reported under the Whistleblower Policy are reported to the Board through the ARCC.

+Mirvac updated its Whistleblower Policy in FY20.
 A copy of the Whistleblower Policy, together with the Whistleblower Hotline contact number, is available on Mirvac's website: www.mirvac.com/about/corporate-governance